-Levering Management, a local leader in senior care and senior living facilities in Knox County and surrounding areas for more than 50 years, has received recognition of its services from the local, state and national level.
+Levering Management, a local leader in senior care and senior living facilities in Knox County and surrounding areas for more than 50 years, has received recognition for its services from the local, state and national levels.

 “We’ve touched the lives of thousands of people over the years,” said William Levering, Chief Executive Officer and President of the company.

-Joan Levering said there were practically no nursing homes in the area in the 1950s.
-They saw a need, and believed the industry would develop in the future.
+Joan Levering said there were practically no nursing homes in this area in the 1950s.
+They saw a need and believed the industry would develop in the future.

 “My husband always had a vision for the future,” she said.

-Through a proclamation, Mount Vernon Mayor Richard Mavis recently honored the company for providing senior care and independent senior living services to local citizens, and for employing 200 residents of Mount Vernon and Knox County.
+Through a proclamation, Mount Vernon Mayor Richard Mavis recently honored the company for providing senior care and independent senior living services to local citizens and employing 200 residents of Mount Vernon and Knox County.

 Bill Levering said the company employs over 600 people at its five facilities, which include skilled nursing facilities, a residential assisted living center and independent retirement living facilities in five counties.

-While in office, Ohio Senate President Bill Harris honored the company in May 2006 for having reached the prestigious milestone of 50 years of service to the area.
+While in office, Ohio Senate President Bill Harris honored the company in May 2006 for reaching the prestigious milestone of 50 years of service to the area.

-“Levering Management Inc. has earned the gratitude and appreciation of many, and its success is a justifiable source of pride and an outstanding reflection not only on the business itself but also on the astute management of the Levering family, on their hard-working employees, and on the community,” Harris wrote.
+“Levering Management Inc. has earned the gratitude and appreciation of many, and its success is a justifiable source of pride and an outstanding reflection not only on the business itself but also on the astute management of the Levering family, on their hard-working employees and the community,” Harris wrote.